Pfern/ADER17/material/ADER17_practical.md

 transform counts into FPKM (fragments per kb per million aligned reads).
 Nonetheless this measure needs to be used with caution, particularly when comparing different loci.

+**Task**: In Galaxy, use DESeq2 and edgerR with the htseq-count results you obtained for your complete dataset.

 		Produce PCA plots comparing all samples: outlier detection Visualize expression profiles of top differentially expressed genes Produce other plots such as vulcano plots

+[Check DESeq for Salmon output may fail due to some R libraries that may be needed??]

 ## LO 8.3 - Use more complex settings: Generalized Linear Models

+		Use edgeR in R and RStudio
 		Account for confounders using Generalized Linear Models Performing ANOVA-like comparisons